 What is LASIK Eye Surgery?

-LASIK (Laser In Situ Keratomileusis) is the most commonly performed laser eye surgery procedure, with over 45 million cases performed worldwide in the last 25 years.
+LASIK (Laser In Situ Keratomileusis) is the most commonly performed laser eye surgery procedure today, with over 50 million cases performed worldwide.

 For Myopia (short-sightedness), the cornea is made flatter, in order for light to focus on the retina instead of in front of it.